IllusiveMan2186/Game-Price-Bot/gpb-backend/README.md

     * Set the correct Kafka server URL if it is different from the default.

-* POSTGRES_DB_URL: The JDBC URL to connect to the PostgreSQL database.
+* POSTGRES_URL: The JDBC URL to connect to the PostgreSQL database.
     * You typically do not need to change this unless you are running PostgreSQL on a different host or port.

-* POSTGRES_DB_USERNAME: The username to connect to the PostgreSQL database.
+* POSTGRES_USER: The username to connect to the PostgreSQL database.
     * Set your desired username here.

-* POSTGRES_DB_PASSWORD: The password for the PostgreSQL user.
+* POSTGRES_PASSWORD: The password for the PostgreSQL user.
     * Set a strong password for your PostgreSQL user here.